Felice63/For-Jerome/LocalStorage-ReadMe.md

 - Also has a length property, so localStorage.length returns the number of items stored

-# Local Storage and Seesion Storage
+# Local Storage and Session Storage

 ## Session  Storage
 - Session storage works similar to LocalStorgae, but is temporary and disapears when the browser id refreshed.